-"We Have Your Back" Breaking the cycle from online harassment to threats to violence against women and girl leaders
+"We Have Your Back"

+Ending the cycle of online violence against women and girl leaders

 Subject: While the internet and digital spaces providing direct communication networks for a wide audience bring potential benefits and empowerment, women and girls across the world are also facing violence, including harassment and threats, facilitated by these new technologies.
 This is particularly critical for younger generations of women and girls who extensively use these new technologies, which affect all aspects of their lives.
 And nowhere is this misogynistic, sexualized and gendered online violence more damaging to human rights and democracy than when it is perpetrated against "women and girl leaders who challenge and may change the patriarchal structures, who uphold gender parity and equality, and who aim to ensure gender issues are integrated into nations' development".1 The cycle of online abuse against women and girl leaders intends to and/or has the effect of silencing them in social media and other online and offline public spaces, and ultimately forcing them out of politics or public life.
-Online violence is a direct attack on the rights of women and girls to participate in public life with the aimof silencing and limiting the visibility of women's and girls' leadership.
+Online violence is a direct attack on the rights of women and girls' leadership.
 It hinders their power as role models and barrier breakers for others.
-Indirectly, it can also have significant detrimental consequences on the passage of laws and the implementation of policies that provide for equal rights, health, safety, education and access to opportunities.
+Indirectly, it can also have significant detrimental consequences on the passage of laws and the implementation of policies that provide for equal rights, health, safety, education and access to opportunities, for example.

-It is therefore a matter of urgency to address how States, information and communication technology (ICT) companies, and other stakeholders can urgently eradicate online violence against women and girl leaders and createan enabling environment for achieving gender equality through the use of ICT.
+This event will seek to address how States, information and communication technology (ICT) companies, and other stakeholders can urgently eradicate online violence against women and girl leaders and create an enabling environment for achieving gender equality through the use of ICT.